-Molecular breast imaging is a test that uses a radioactive tracer and special camera to find breast cancer.
+Molecular breast imaging is a test to look for signs of breast cancer.
+It uses a radioactive tracer and a special camera to make pictures of the breast tissue.

 Why it's done

-Breast tissue is composed of milk glands, milk ducts and fibrous tissue (dense breast tissue), and fatty tissue.
-Women with dense breasts have more dense breast tissue than fatty tissue.
-Both dense breast tissue and cancers appear white on a mammogram, which may make breast cancer more difficult to detect in women with dense breasts.
-Studies show that the combination of molecular breast imaging and a mammogram finds more than three times more breast cancers than a mammogram alone.
+Breast tissue is composed of fatty tissue and dense tissue.
+Dense tissue is made of milk glands, milk ducts and fibrous tissue.
+If you have dense breasts, you have more dense tissue than fatty tissue.
+On a mammogram, dense tissue can sometimes make it hard to see breast cancer.
+Using molecular breast imaging and mammogram together finds more breast cancers than does a mammogram alone.

-Molecular breast imaging is a safe procedure.
-Like every test, it carries certain risks and limitations, such as:
+Molecular breast imaging is safe.
+Like every test, it carries certain risks and limitations.
+These might include:

-Exposure to a low level of radiation.
-During molecular breast imaging, you're exposed to a minimal dose of radiation that's considered safe for routine screening.
+- The tracer gives off a low level of radiation.
+During molecular breast imaging, you're exposed to a minimal dose of radiation.
+The level of radiation is considered safe for routine screening.
 The benefits of the test typically outweigh the risks of radiation exposure.

-- Allergic reaction to tracer.
-Though extremely rare, allergic reactions to the radioactive tracer can occur.
-Tell your doctor about any allergies you have.
+- The tracer can cause an allergic reaction.
+Though very rare, allergic reactions to the radioactive tracer can happen.
+Tell your provider about any allergies you have.

 - The test can't detect all cancers.
 As with all tests, molecular breast imaging may miss some cancers.
-Some cancers may be too small to be detected by the gamma camera.
-Others may be located in areas that are difficult to view using molecular breast imaging, such as those near the chest wall.
+Some cancers may be in areas that are hard to see using molecular breast imaging.

 How you prepare

-To prepare for a molecular breast imaging test, you'll be asked to:
+To prepare for a molecular breast imaging test, you might need to:

-- Tell your doctor if you're pregnant.
-Molecular breast imaging isn't recommended for women who are pregnant.
+- Tell your health care provider if you're pregnant.
+Molecular breast imaging isn't recommended if you're pregnant.

-- Tell your doctor if you're nursing.
-Molecular breast imaging usually isn't recommended for women who are breast-feeding.
-But if the test is necessary, your doctor may recommend that you stop nursing for 24 hours after the test, which gives your body time to eliminate the radioactive tracer.
-You may choose to use a breast pump before your test to express and store milk for feeding your baby after your test.
+- Tell your provider if you're nursing.
+Molecular breast imaging usually isn't recommended if you're using your own milk to feed a baby.
+But if the test is needed, your provider may recommend that you stop nursing for a short period of time.
+This gives the radioactive tracer time to leave your body.
+You may choose to use a pump to collect milk before your test.
+You can store the milk to feed to the baby after the test.

-- Schedule the test for the beginning of your menstrual cycle.
-If you haven't been through menopause, it may be preferable to schedule your molecular breast imaging exam around seven to 14 days after the first day of your period.
+- If possible, schedule the test for the beginning of your menstrual cycle.
+If you menstruate, schedule your molecular breast imaging exam around 3 to 14 days after the first day of your period.

-- Don't eat anything for 3 to 4 hours beforehand.
-Fasting before your test increases the amount of the tracer that travels to your breast tissue and creates better quality pictures.
-It's OK to drink liquids, including water, diet soft drinks, and coffee or tea without milk and sugar.
+- Don't eat anything for 3 to 4 hours before your test.
+Fasting before your test increases the amount of the tracer that travels to your breast tissue.
+It's OK to drink liquids before your test so that you're hydrated.
+Choose clear liquids such as water, diet soft drinks, and coffee or tea without milk and sugar.